dwinchell/bld-book/drafts/draft-through-fire-and-frustration.md

 She glanced at him, unreadable for half a second, then stepped through.

 Luke hesitated, feeling the shift between them settle into something unspoken but undeniable.
 Then, steady this time, he followed

+### Scene: Stolen Words

+The afterglow of battle still clung to Raven’s skin, a charged hum beneath her pulse as she stepped out of the dungeon portal.
+The weight of the run was settling in—not exhaustion, but something deeper.
+She flexed her fingers, shaking out the last remnants of tension as the staging area’s familiar surroundings took shape around them.

+Luke materialized beside her, rolling one shoulder before lifting his hand to summon the spoils of their victory.
+Light shimmered in his palm, swirling in a delicate spiral before solidifying into fabric—a cloak woven from the same wind-infused magic that had filled the dungeon, its edges flickering like mist caught in a current.

+Interesting.

+Before he could so much as blink, Raven plucked it neatly from his grasp.

+Luke’s hand froze mid-air.
+He blinked at the empty space where the cloak had been.
+Then at her.

+“Really?”

+Raven held it up, inspecting the weave with obvious amusement.
+“It suits me.”

+Luke exhaled, irritation flickering across his face as he dragged a hand down it.
+“Raven—”

+“You’re a healer,” she mused, turning it over in her hands.
+“I’m the one who actually dodges things.”

+She tossed the cloak over her shoulders, rolling them slightly to let the fabric settle.
+Light, flexible, perfect.

+Luke stared at her.
+Then pinched the bridge of his nose.
+“I love you, but that’s not how loot works.”

+The words had barely left his mouth before he froze.

+Raven went utterly still.
+A beat passed, just long enough for the weight of what he had said to crash down between them.
+His expression shifted—a rare, genuine flicker of panic.
+Then he made a noise in his throat, somewhere between a cough and an aborted attempt to fix the situation.
+“I llllllike you but—”

+Raven arched a slow, dangerous eyebrow.
+“Say that first part again.”

+Luke looked stricken, his frustration over the cloak momentarily forgotten as real panic set in.
+“I—” He exhaled sharply, shoulders dropping in defeat.
+“That’s not how I meant to tell you—”

+She smiled, tilting her head as she adjusted the cloak.
+“Mm-hmm.”

+Silence stretched between them, but it wasn’t like the dungeon’s—it wasn’t void, or stolen, or uncertain.
+It was something else entirely, something hanging between them, waiting to be acknowledged.

+Then Raven, ever so casually, said, “Love you too.”

+She pressed a quick kiss to his cheek before stepping back, adjusting the cloak with a satisfied flick.
+“Keeping this, though.”

+Luke let out a breath, relief flickering across his features.
+Then he shook his head, and the joy was quickly replaced by renewed annoyance.
+He ran a hand through his hair, muttering, “Yeah.
+Figured.”